yedino/galaxy42/doc/hacking.md

 + UB other (including overflows): clang UBSAN tool.
 + memory correctness: valgrind (memcheck) tool.

-Tests to run (separatelly):
+Tests you should run (separatelly):

-1) To run tests for Thread and UB: build version with TSAN and UBSAN options in ccmake (requires clang) and run ./run-safe-thread-ub
+1) Test for Thread and UB:
+a) build version with TSAN and UBSAN options in ccmake (requires clang)
+b) and run ./run-safe-thread-ub
 This will run as-root (at least) on some systems - instead of running as-user the normal version (tunserver.elf that has setcap)
 ...due to clang bug(?): abort-on-error seemingly not working correctly sometimes (e.g. debian 8) `